|On this page

 An index that identifies the wedge variation on the work item.
 This is unique within the Wedge node.

-If the Preserve Wedge Numbers toggle is enabled
+When the Preserve Wedge Numbers is on, the

 An list of attribute names that are being wedged by this node.